 Not long after the accident, the Sodens relocated to Phoenix for better medical access.
 “We had to get out of Parker,” says Liz.
 “It wasn’t the kind of place with the medical facilities I needed.”
 But in 2001 it became apparent that a different kind of access was missing.
 It was then that Liz’s husband, Brad, began brainstorming ways to get her back to their blended family’s love of the outdoors.

 “The first thing he did was ask me what I wanted in a vehicle, what features and all,” says Liz.
 “I said I wanted to ride high because I was tired of being butt-level to everyone.”
-Brad talked to engineers, got busy in his workshop, and the first version of the Tankchair was completed within a couple of years [See NM, Sept.
-2005 issue].
-It was to be the first of many for a new family enterprise — TC Mobility.
+Brad talked to engineers, got busy in his workshop, and the first version of the Tankchair was completed within a couple of years

 Now the Sodens go camping in the desert or mountains in all kinds of weather.
 Flagstaff, at 7,000 feet elevation, is their favorite snow destination.
 Liz hooks onto logs with a winch and drags them from the forest to their campsite.
 In the early days following her accident, she would just sit in the car and watch the kids — three boys and two girls.
 “Now I can chase them and get out and play with them,” she says.
 “I can go hiking with the whole family.
 I don’t have to miss out on anything.”
 The Sodens have hiked the north rim of the Grand Canyon, explored the beaches of Lake Havasu, and climbed the red rock mountains near Native American historical sites.